Can I feed my cat milk?

 Cats are obligate carnivores, which means that they must eat meat to obtain important nutrients.
 Therefore, compared to omnivores, such as humans and dogs, they have a slightly reduced ability to digest and utilise carbohydrates in their diet.
 Cats tend to get most of their energy (blood sugars) from protein.
 A cat’s diet has to be carefully formulated so that they receive adequate protein and carbohydrates.

-Cats often still like milk, especially the smell of it, as it can have positive associations.
-There are specific cat milks available but these also need to be given in moderation, as they can contribute to weight gain.
+Even after kittenhood, cats often still like milk.
+Cats especially like the smell of it, as it can have positive associations.
+There are specific cat milks available for your cat or kitten but these also need to be given in moderation, as they can contribute to weight gain.
 Cat foods that contain milk as an ingredient can also be fed.
 There is still a small risk of diarrhoea and if this happens then you need to stop feeding it.

 Cats have unique and special dietary requirements, which makes it very hard to provide a good balanced diet with home-prepared foods.
 Specialist nutritionist vets can help with formulating a diet for cats if required.
 Your vet, or one of the FirstVet vets, can discuss referral to one of these specialists with you, if needed.
-Usually feeding a good quality commercial cat food (tins, sachets or dry food) is preferable.
+Usually feeding a good quality commercial cat food (tins, sachets or dry food) is preferable for your cat or kitten.
 It should be a ‘complete’ food (this will be stated on the packaging), which means that it meets the EU requirements to provide ALL of your cat’s nutritional needs.
 In addition, cats should never be fed dog food.

-If you are concerned that your cat is not drinking sufficient water, discuss this with your vet.
+If you are concerned that your cat or kitten is not drinking sufficient water, discuss this with your vet.
 You can also try to increase their water intake by:

 - Using large, shallow water bowls: cats like to be able to see around them when they are eating and drinking, and often do not like their whiskers touching the sides of the bowl.
 A saucer is perfect as it allows them to access it from any angle.
 It is also good for water but easier for us to spill water when filling the dish!